 Medicines were managed by staff who have been trained and deemed competent to do so.
 An induction process was in place for care staff who had been delegated medicine related tasks.
-The impact of training was monitored through team meetings, supervision and appraisals are planned to be completed annually.
-Competency assessments were completed.
+The impact of training was monitored through team meetings, supervision and annual appraisal.
+Competency assessments were completed annually.
+Refresher training in medicines management was provided in the last year.
+Staff had attended safeguarding training in January 2018 and were aware of the regional procedures and who to report any safeguarding concerns to.

 Systems were in place to manage the ordering of prescribed medicines to ensure adequate supplies were available and to prevent wastage.
 Staff advised of the procedures to identify and report any potential shortfalls in medicines.
 Antibiotics and newly prescribed medicines had been received into the home without delay.
-Satisfactory arrangements were in place for the acquisition and storage of prescriptions.

 There were satisfactory arrangements in place to manage changes to prescribed medicines.
-However, personal medication records had not been updated by two staff members.
-This is safe practice and an area for improvement was identified.
+Personal medication records and handwritten entries on medication administration records were updated by two members of staff.
+This safe practice was acknowledged.

-There were procedures in place to ensure the safe management of medicines during a resident's admission to the home.
+There were procedures in place to ensure the safe management of medicines during a resident's admission to the home and discharge from the home.

 Records of the receipt, administration and disposal of controlled drugs subject to record keeping requirements were maintained in a controlled drug record book.
 Checks were performed on controlled drugs which require safe custody, at the end of each shift.
-Additional checks were also performed on other controlled drugs which is good practice.